On the fields of definition of genus-one covers of $\mathbb{P}^1$: Preliminaries

-We denote the basechange functor along an automorphism $g:L\to L$ by If a variety $X$ is given over a smaller field $K\subset L$, then $X_L$ stands for $X\times_{\Spec (K)} \Spec (L)$, that is the \textit{extension of constants}.
-By abuse of notations we also write $X_K$ for a $K$-model of a variety $X$ over the larger field $L$ when it leads to no confusion.
+If $X\in \Sch_K$ is a scheme given over a smaller field $K\subset L$, then $X_L$ stands for the $L$-scheme $X\times_{\Spec (K)} \Spec (L)$, that is the \textit{extension of constants}.
+By abuse of notations we also write $X_K$ for a $K$-model of a scheme $X$ over the larger field $L$ when it leads to no confusion.